MikielAgutu/typ-site/src/docs/index.md

 ## Features

-- Create entire books in markdown
+- Create entire books in Markdown
 - Simple command line interface
-- Easily configure dimensions, fonts, typesetting, and so on
+- Easily configure page dimensions, fonts, typesetting, and so on
 - Produce PDFs usable by print on demand services
 - Cross platform (Soon...)